a-sumo/sc-map/research-notes.md

 ```
 Each Sutta tree branch, leaves included, will have a category in this geographical hierarchy assigned to it based on its text length.

-For example, the rule:
+Below is an example of allocation rules and their resulting structure:

+Rules:

 - continent: 1000 -  700 characters
 - region:  699 - 500 characters
 - city: 499 - 300 character
-- small town: 299 - 0 characters
+- small town: 299 - 0 characters,

-Would result in this structure
+Structure:
 ```
 A1 (1000, continent)
 ├── B1 (600, region)